Celine Dion Admits Her Kids Worry About Dying After Seeing Their Dad Die

 Celine Dion is opening up about the sad impact her late husband’s death has had on her and her young children.

-The singer spoke out about the death of her husband of 22-years in January 2016 and revealed the heart-breaking news that her two youngest children now worry about death and dying after seeing their father pass away.
+The singer spoke out about the death of her husband of 22 years in January 2016 and revealed the heartbreaking news that her two youngest children now worry about death and dying after seeing their father pass away.

-Speaking to The New York Times, she revealed that her 6-year-old twin sons, Nelson and Eddy Angelil, asked her if children die and if they were going to die after seeing their father lose his battle with throat cancer last year.
+Speaking to the New York Times, she revealed that her 6-year-old twin sons, Nelson and Eddy Angelil, asked her if children die and if they were going to die after seeing their father lose his battle with throat cancer last year.

 Dion told the outlet that one of her 6-year-old twins asked her recently, “Do children die?” and then tragically asked the legendary singer, “Is Grandma going to die next?”